humphd/Seneca2017LearningLab/README-part3.md

 ```

 Now you should be able to visit your app running on Heroku and hit the `/healthcheck` route.

+### Step 5 - Update your GitHub Repo Too!

+So far we've been pushing only to Heroku, but we should push our updated code back to GitHub
+as well.
+When you get everything working locally and on Heroku, push to your `master` branch
+on GitHub so your code gets included in your repo.

 ## Exploring Heroku